-Our GCSE students who are in the first year of their course, along with some of our Foundation Dance students, will be taking part in a performance workshop led by an external Dance practitioner on the 24th March.
-Mel Simpson has a wealth of experience working with students to help them to reach their full potential in the practical element of the course, and we are very excited to see the outstanding performances that will no doubt be created throughout the day.
+Our GCSE students who are in the first year of their course, along with some of our Foundation Dance students, took part in a performance workshop led by an external Dance practitioner on Friday 24th March.
+Mel Simpson has a wealth of experience working with students to help them to reach their full potential in the practical element of the course, and it was wonderful to see the outstanding performances that were created throughout the day.
+The students were amazing as always!